 Paying less for a service means you have more money to invest.
 Using a micro-investing app lets you quickly buy multiple recommendations and only invest a small amount of money.
-And, a lower subscription costs makes it easier to recoup your investment costs with potential gains.
+And, lower subscription costs make it easier to recoup your investment costs with potential gains.

 Is Motley Fool Rule Breakers the Best Investing Newsletter?

 I don’t know your individual investing goals or financial situation, so I must provide a rather generic answer to this question.
 In my opinion, Motley Fool Rule Breakers is one of the best investing newsletters.

 Rule Breakers is one of the most affordable ways to find out about lesser-known companies with above-average growth potential.
 These stocks tend to be technology-related.
 New innovations improve productivity, reduce costs, and reshape our lifestyles–progress is good, right?